Juan Belaieff: Biography

 Since 1930, when the Chaco War was approaching, Belaieff was patrolling the Gran Chaco and suggesting locations for forts (including the one by Lake Pitiantuta).
 Although he did not participate in combat, the Paraguayan army heavily relied on his knowledge of the area.
-In 1932, he was promoted to the rank of a Division General (honoris causa), and since 1933, he was a councellor of the President.
+In 1932, he was promoted to the rank of a Division General (honoris causa), and since 1933, he was a councilor of the President and a member of the Army General Staff.

-Juan Belaieff died in Asuncion on January 19, 1957.
+Juan Belaieff died in Asunción on January 19, 1957.
 He belonged to the Russian Orthodox Church.
 According to his will, after the memorial service his body was transported to the west bank of the Paraguay river, where the Gran Chaco region begins, and buried in a mausoleum inside a Maká reservation.
 After his death, Belaieff became a messianic deity for the Maká people.